 - Look at your website.
 Is it performing as well as it should?
 You might have hired someone to design it in the last year or two years, and it’s a pain point.
 But if it’s not working for you, you’re losing money every day because of it.
 Redesign your website immediately with a trusted web designer to see immediate improvements.

 - Make sure you have a great hosting plan to keep your site speed up and optimized.
 This is not something you want to skimp on.
-You can pay around $24 a month for great hosting.
-I use https://overhaulics.com/web-hosting/pricing/ because they’re friendly, helpful, and knowledgeable, and I REFUSE ever to open up another support ticket or speak to a robot when my website is down.
+You can pay around $24 a month for good hosting, or $410 a year for a GREAT hosting plan with Snowmad.
+I refuse to open up another support ticket or speak to a robot when my website is down (super common with average hosts like Bluehost, GoDaddy, HostGator, HostPapa…).

 - Figure out what pages you are ranking higher for and keep improving them.